HOGENT-Web/csharp/chapters/10/slides/presentation.md

 # Identity Server
 To integrate with Identity Server you can follow the tutorial <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/hosted-with-identity-server?view=aspnetcore-5.0&tabs=visual-studio">here</a>.

-However you might want to read-up on the license changes of Identity Server and why it might or might not be suitable for your project, read it <a href="https://devblogs.microsoft.com/aspnet/asp-net-core-6-and-authentication-servers/">here</a>..
+However you might want to read-up on the license changes of Identity Server and why it might or might not be suitable for your project, read it <a href="https://devblogs.microsoft.com/aspnet/asp-net-core-6-and-authentication-servers/">here</a>...

+**However:**
+Since the community complained about these changes, it will be revered to a pre-duende era in ASP.NET 8.
+Read more about it in <a href="https://devblogs.microsoft.com/dotnet/improvements-auth-identity-aspnetcore-8/">this post</a>